BryanPineda21/BryanPineda21/README.md

 - 📚 A sophmore studying Computer Science & Mathematics @ Fordham University
 - 🔭 I'm currently working on [**HWSphere**](https://github.com/BryanPineda21/HWSphere)
-- 🤖 Recently I have gained an interest in **Physics and Quantum Computing**
+- 🤖 Recently I have gained an interest in **Physics and Quantum Computing Research**
-- This summer I will be working on **Machine Learning and Artifical Intelligence** projects
 - 📫 How to reach me: **bpineda2@fordham.edu**